Early Years (Nursery and Reception)

-To ensure all pupils have the best start in their education, Cooks Spinney sets out Early Years Principles.
+To ensure all pupils have the best start in their education, Cooks Spinney sets out six Early Years Principles:

 1. Settling In

 Children are likely to settle when they feel safe, secure and have a strong relationship with staff members.
 Cooks Spinney understands that settling in can be one of the most challenging aspects of school for young children.
 In order to ensure children settle, Cooks Spinney will; conduct home visits so pupils and families have the chance to meet their key workers; children will be invited to visit the school and classrooms prior to starting during our 'stay and play' sessions; children will have a settling in week of partial timetable to get used to the daily routines at school, and finally; learning environments are made to be interesting, welcoming and fun.

-Settling in also affects parents and carers.
+Settling in also important for parents and carers.
 This can be a difficult period, even if your child has attended nursery or pre-school beforehand.
 Cooks Spinney will ensure parents are helped to support their child's development at home.
 We encourage parents to share important information and/or concerns about their child.
 The school will value this information and use it to help plan the learning and development for each child.